 - Have a movie night – You’ve heard the phrase “Netflix and chill.”
 It’s not just millennials who would rather stay in and relax vs. going out on weekends.
 A recent study shows that a whopping 70% of people are opting to stay in and cuddle up with their pets and (we can only assume) some convenient in-home entertainment.

 - Change your bedding – Turns out, people don’t wash their sheets and linens as often as they should.
 (Every 1-2 weeks is recommended for a healthy home.)
-Jack Frost is on his way, too, so get yourself some crisp cotton sheets – or even snuggly flannel sheets – and a fresh down comforter in which to wrap yourself up like a human burrito.
+Jack Frost is on his way, too, so get yourself some crisp cotton sheets – or even snuggly flannel sheets – and a fresh down or down-alternative comforter in which to wrap yourself up like a human burrito.
 You’ll sleep better, feel cozier, and stay germ-free – which is especially important during flu season.

 Bring loved ones together